Home > Understanding Breast Cancer > Breast Cancer Research > Table 27: Blood organochlorine levels and breast cancer risk

-Table 27: Blood organochlorine levels and breast cancer risk
+Research table: Blood organochlorine levels and breast cancer risk

 This summary table contains detailed information about research studies.
-Summary tables offer an informative look at the science behind many breast cancer guidelines and recommendations.
-However, they should be viewed with some caution.
-In order to read and interpret research tables successfully, it is important to understand some key concepts.
+Summary tables are a useful way to look at the science behind many breast cancer guidelines and recommendations.
+However, to get the most out of the tables, it’s important to understand some key concepts.
 Learn how to read a research table.

 Organochlorines